-The Boston Marathon has been canceled
+The Boston Marathon has been canceled and will be held as a virtual race

-(CNN)The 2020 Boston Marathon has been canceled.
+(CNN)The 2020 Boston Marathon has been canceled, and it will become a virtual race for the first time in the event's history.

 Mayor Marty Walsh made the announcement Thursday at a news conference.